InfinityAlgo-Academy/LightHouse/docs/plugins.md

 #### `package.json`

 A Lighthouse plugin is just a node module with a name that starts with `lighthouse-plugin-`.
 Any dependencies you need are up to you.
-However, do not depend on Lighthouse directly, use [`peerDependencies`](http://npm.github.io/using-pkgs-docs/package-json/types/peerdependencies.html) to alert dependants, and `devDependencies` for your own local development:
+However, do not depend on Lighthouse directly, use [`peerDependencies`](http://npm.github.io/using-pkgs-docs/package-json/types/peerdependencies.html) to alert dependents, and `devDependencies` for your own local development:

 **Example `package.json`**